 Will claim Solicitors, specialist no win no fee will dispute and will contest Solicitors, consider the use of mirror Wills and Mutual Wills and how they affect a Will Dispute and Will Contest claim

 What is a mirror Will and what is a Mutual Will?

-A mirror Will is a Will which basically copies or reflects the terms of another Will.
+A mirror Will is a Will that basically copies or reflects the terms of another Will.
 Invariably they are prepared by (usually) married couples to ensure their testamentary wishes

 are the same.
 It is very often assumed that they cannot be changed.
-Our previous blog on this issue explored this is some detail:
+Our previous blog on this issue explored this in some detail:

 So what has to be done to create a Mutual Will?

 There is some very useful analysis by HHJ Matthews in Legg and another v Burton and others EWHC 2088 (Ch):